Khloe Kardashian Was In Tears After Daughter True’s Birthday Due To Tristan Thompson Drama

-Khloe Kardashian and the rest of her family are seen in a brand new trailer for the upcoming Season 17 of Keeping Up with the Kardashians, and it seems that the drama hasn’t died down any between she and her baby daddy, Tristan Thompson.
+Khloe Kardashian and the rest of her family can be seen in a brand new trailer for the upcoming Season 17 of Keeping Up with the Kardashians, and it seems that the drama hasn’t died down any between her and her baby daddy, Tristan Thompson.

-According to Page Six, the new trailer shows Khloe Kardashian in tears as she wipes her eyes following her daughter’s first birthday party.
+According to Page Six, the new trailer shows Khloe in tears as she wipes her eyes following her daughter’s first birthday party.

 “This whole thing just sucks,” she says through tears in the clip.